ForestAdmin/agent-nodejs/docs/connectors/custom/local-cache/read-only.md

-Implementing a connector using the "local cache" strategy is much quicker than using the "query translation" strategy:

-- Forest Admin will take care of implementing all read operations (no need to translate queries)
-- Your connectors natively supports all query operations (no need to declare capabilities)

-In order to do that, Forest Admin needs to be able to always maintain an up-to-date local copy of the data which is stored in the target.
+With the "local cache" strategy, Forest Admin needs to be able to always maintain an up-to-date copy of the data which is stored in the target API.

 This is achieved by implementing a single method which allow to access _records which have changed_.